pulp/pulp_rpm/docs/user-guide/installation.rst

 ============

 .. note::
-  If you followed the Pulp :ref:`installation <pulp:server_installation>` instructions you already have RPM features installed.
+  If you followed the Pulp :ref:`installation <platform:server_installation>` instructions you already have RPM features installed.
 If not, this document will walk you through the installation.

 Prerequisites
 -------------